-Personal injury lawyers in Colorado assist victims who have been injured in car accidents, slip and fall accidents, workplace accidents and other accidents, namely when another party’s negligence caused the accident.
+Personal injury lawyers in Colorado assist victims who have been injured in fatal crashes or accidents, slip and fall accidents, workplace accidents and other accidents, namely when another party's negligence caused the accident.

 While it is not required to have a lawyer to file an insurance claim or to pursue compensation from the party responsible for your accident (see when do you NOT need an attorney?), it is usually advised.

 The law is a series of complicated rules, procedures and processes that are confusing to most laypeople and even seasoned professionals.